Polyamory in the News

 First, announcements:

 A fundraiser is on for a warm, heartful queer poly short film titled "Coming Out Polyamorous for Thanksgiving."
-It's based on a true story, told in the most popular chapter of Alberto's recent memoir Entwined: Essays on Polyamory and Creating Home.
+It's based on a true story, told in the most popular chapter of Alex Alberto's recent memoir Entwined: Essays on Polyamory and Creating Home.

 Work on the 15-minute film is well under way.
 The pitch:

-Alberto's skills, good heart, and proven ability to bring projects to completion persuaded the directors of The Polyamory Foundation (I'm its president) to provide a startup grant of $5,000.
+Alberto's skills, good heart, and proven ability to bring projects to completion persuaded the directors of The Polyamory Foundation to provide a startup grant of $5,000.
 The campaign needs to raise another $10,000 to complete the film, promote it widely, enter it in at least five film fests, and make a big splash with it around Thanksgiving 2025.

 The fundraiser needs help.
 It ends January 2nd.
 You can give here.